Diffusion Glancing Transformer for Parallel Sequence to Sequence Learning: Conclusion

 \section{Conclusion}

 In this work, we propose \method, a parallel sequence generation model trained with the modality diffusion process and residual glancing sampling.
-By smoothing the learning of modalities in data, \method significantly improves the quality for parallel generation.
+By smoothing the learning of modalities in the diffusion model framework, \method significantly improves the generation quality of parallel generation.
 Compared with the autoregressive Transformer, \method achieves superior performance in both accuracy and efficiency for multiple sequence generation tasks, demonstrating the potential of the parallel generation paradigm.